chamambom/python_to_text/README.md

  ```

 ### Introduction
-This initiative stemmed from my time as a Systems Engineer at an Internet Service Provider (ISP) in Zimbabwe, between 2015 and 2017.
+This initiative stemmed from my time as a Systems Engineer at an Internet Service Provider (ISP) in Zimbabwe, between 2015 and 2018.
 Faced with the challenge of managing a tier 2 internet customer's bandwidth needs, I decided to automate this process.

 ### About Myself
-I served as a Systems Engineer during this period, entrusted with managing critical business and operational support systems (BSS/OSS) running on Linux/Windows servers.
-My responsibilities also extended to maintaining the underlying VMware & HyperV infrastructure and automating repetitive tasks.
+I served as a Systems Engineer during this period (2015 -2018), entrusted with managing critical business and operational support systems (BSS/OSS) running on Linux/Windows servers.
+My responsibilities also extended to maintaining the underlying VMware/HyperV.
+SAN infrastructure and automating repetitive tasks.

 ### The Challenge
 The tier 2 customer was leasing the bandwidth internet shaper for their Internet customers.
 This posed a significant operational overhead as requests flooded in via email and the ticketing system's support queue, demanding constant attention.